 Battery life on the Galaxy Z Fold 3 could be better, and while the debut price is lower than what it was for the Galaxy Z Fold 2, $1,799 is still a lot to pay for the phone.
 Nevertheless, if you want a premium device that gives you plenty of screen to work with, the Galaxy Z Fold 3 is the best Samsung phone yet to offer a foldable display.

 Read our full Samsung Galaxy Z Fold 3 review.

-Maybe you were impressed by the different Galaxy S20 models that debuted this spring but put off by the fact that they cost $999 or more.
+Maybe you were impressed by the different Galaxy S20 models that debuted in 2020, but you were put off by the fact that they cost $999 or more.
 The Samsung Galaxy S20 FE is here to alleviate that sticker shock by packing in many of the best features in the S20 but for $300 less.
 It compares well to a number of phones, including Apple's latest models, as we found in our Samsung Galaxy S20 FE vs. iPhone 12 face-off.

 This $699 phone runs on a powerful Snapdragon 865 system-on-chip with 5G connectivity.
 Its 6.5-inch OLED display features the super-fast 120Hz refresh rate that makes for smoother scrolling.
 And while its 8MP telephoto lens isn't as sharp as the 64MP lens on the S20, we're still impressed by the Space Zoom feature.

 You'll make some tradeoffs with the Galaxy S20 FE — the phone features a plastic case and its included charger isn't as fast — but this is a great phone for people who want premium features at a reasonable price.
 At $100 less than the Galaxy S21, it's still a good value unless you have to have the Snapdragon 888.
 A rumored successor, the Galaxy S21 FE, doesn't look like it's going to materialize this year, so the Galaxy S20 FE remains the best way of getting flagship features for less.